manybots/manybots/README.md

+# Dev warning

+This MongoDB branch is in development.
+Don't start here.
+To add MongoDB to your running install, read `MONGODB-README.md`.

 # Manybots

 Manybots is the platform for your digital life.
 It uniquely connects all the apps and devices that power your digital lifestyle into a single place where you can explore, visualize and quantify the data from your past, present and future.